jiaweixu3/Mobile-Application-FoodManager/README.md

 - Jiawei Xu j695xu@uwaterloo.ca
 - Sandra Perez Bueno sperezbu@uwaterloo.ca

+Our demo video https://youtu.be/NfZ3GAmXHZY describes how a user can use the app.

 ### **Project Information**

 Our [Team Contract](https://git.uwaterloo.ca/j2mascar/mobileapplications/-/wikis/Team-Contract) explains how the team is expected to work together.